 We also recorded 85% of the estimated realizable tax benefit (which is the recorded deferred tax asset less any recorded valuation allowance) as increases of \$31.4 million and \$32.1 million related to the 2010 and 2009 offerings, respectively, between Amounts Due Pursuant to Tax Receivable Agreements and Payable to Employees and Related Parties.
-We recorded the remaining 15% of the estimated realizable tax benefit, or \$5.5 million and \$5.7 million related to the 2010 and 2009 offerings.
+We recorded the remaining 15% of the estimated realizable tax benefit, or \$5.5 million and \$5.7 million related to the 2010 and 2009 offerings, respectively, as increases to Additional Paid-In-Capital.